-Conflicts of interest by sitting members of the Arts Advisory Committee must be declared prior to the consideration of an item for acquisition and managed in accordance with procurement policy.
+Conflicts of interest by sitting members of the Arts Advisory Committee must be declared prior to the consideration of an item for acquisition and managed in accordance with Council's Procurement Policy.

 4. Nillumbik Shire Art Collection framework

 4.1.
 Collection purpose